yoshikiohshima/renkon-presenter/PX25/presentation.md

 ## Renkon: Behaviors.collect()

-### analogical to the "fby" construct in some other languages.
+### analogical to the "fby" construct in some other synchronous languages.

 ```
 const data = Behaviors.collect([],